Representation and reconstruction of covariance operators in linear inverse problems: Principal components of indirectly observed functions

-\end{proposition} Equation (\ref{eq:model_f_pca_discrete}) has the form of a penalized regression, where the penalty operator resulting from the discretization procedure is $A M^{-1} A$.
+Equation (\ref{eq:model_f_pca_discrete}) has the form of a penalized regression, where the discretized version of the penalty term is $A M^{-1} A$.

-The sparsity of the linear system (\ref{eq:model_f_pca_discrete}), namely the amount of zero values entries, depends on the sparsity of its components.
+The sparsity of the linear system (\ref{eq:model_f_pca_discrete}), namely the number of zeros, depends on the sparsity of its components.
 The matrices $M$ and $A$ are very sparse, however $M^{-1}$ is not, in general.
 To overcome this problem, in the numerical analysis of Partial Differential Equations literature, the matrix $M^{-1}$ is generally replaced with the sparse matrix $\tilde{M}^{-1}$, where $\tilde{M}$ is the diagonal matrix such that $\tilde{M}_{jj} = \sum_{j'} M_{jj'}$ \citep{Fried1975,Zienkiewicz2013}.
 The penalty operator $A \tilde{M}^{-1} A$ approximates very well the behavior of $A M^{-1} A$.

 Moreover, in the case of longitudinal studies that involve only one subject, we have a single forward operator $K := K_1 = \ldots = K_m$ common to all the observed signals, and consequently equation (\ref{eq:model_f_pca_discrete}) can be rewritten as the sparse overdetermined system